 Today’s community contributor is Zee Gimon, Digital Operations Manager at HUSPI Software Development.
 She loves to learn about new technologies and advances in the sciences, cook Chinese and Mexican food, and read Harry Potter to her kids.
 Check out the detailed reviews she’s written on TrustRadius about tools with which she has worked throughout her career.

 Choosing a marketing instrument is often a long process – no matter whether there were previous processes in place at a company or you’re starting from scratch.

 My personal marketing experience was interesting, mostly because I began my marketing career at a non-profit organization with a marketing budget of zero.
 Because of that, I started researching the software products that could be helpful to me and my company (and at the same time, not cost an arm and a leg).

-10+ years later, I can now compare several of the products we’ve used during this period – namely, HubSpot, MailChimp, Reply, and SendGrid.
+10+ years later, I can now compare several of the products we’ve used during this period that I can say are the best tools for digital marketers—namely, HubSpot, MailChimp, Reply, and SendGrid.
 They all are good in their own right, and I cannot honestly say that one is better than the other.
 Therefore, in this article, I’ll focus on the marketing and sales goals you can achieve with each one of them.